 2. Receipt of either the Severe Disablement Allowance or Attendance Allowance.

 3. A Personal letter from you GP.

-NB Receipt of a Blue badge will not be considered sufficient proof of disability.
+NB: Proof required may change depending on alterations to current legislation regarding the benefit payments system.
+Receipt of a Blue badge will not be considered sufficient proof of disability.

 CONTACT WITH EXISTING DISABLED SUPPORTERS